 - Reliable

-Able not to drink
+Able to not drink

 Responsible

 Able to say NO 2.
-Able not to drink or use drugs
+Able to not drink or use drugs

 - 5. Someone who is not in attendance at the social situation and is not impaired.

 What needs to be decided ahead of time?